God will surely come to your aid.

 Walk in harmony with God.
 Walking in harmony with God requires us to be reborn spiritually, commune with him regularly, live by his principles, and obey his precepts as consistently as we can.
 The Holy Spirit helps us in this regard.

 Utilize the provisions God has already made.
 He has supplied many tangible and spiritual resources to help us live contentedly in a troubled world.
-God expects us to utilize them to the extent we can.
+He expects us to utilize them to the extent we can.

 Trust God to come through for us.
 To access God’s aid, we must express faith in him.
 We must believe that he exists and rewards those who seek him on his terms.